DriftingOtter/dtell/README.md

 ## Examples

-- `epoch --d 5 --f iso`: Displays the date 5 days in the future in ISO format.
+- `dtell --d 5 --f iso`: Displays the date 5 days in the future in ISO format.
-- `epoch 5`: Displays the date 5 days in the future in ISO format (default).
+- `dtell 5`: Displays the date 5 days in the future in ISO format (default).
-- `epoch --days -10 --format us`: Displays the date 10 days in the past in US format (MM/DD/YYYY).
+- `dtell --days -10 --format us`: Displays the date 10 days in the past in US format (MM/DD/YYYY).
-- `epoch -d cat`: Displays an error message, as 'cat' is not a valid integer.
+- `dtell -d cat`: Displays an error message, as 'cat' is not a valid integer.
-- `epoch --days 7`: Displays the date 7 days in the future in ISO format (default).
+- `dtell --days 7`: Displays the date 7 days in the future in ISO format (default).

 ## Authors